kgkountas/ode_simulator/README.md

 	and save it as P_uav.txt

-2. Create a file with the parameters of the arm, seperated by commas:
+2. Create a file with the parameters of the arm, one line per dof, seperated by commas:

+		q,d,r,a,m,lcx,lcy,lcz,Ixx,Iyy,Izz,Ixy,Ixz,Iyz
-		q,d,r,a,m,lcx,lcy,lcz,Ixx,Iyy,Izz,Ixy,Ixz,Iyz		for every dof of the arm as D–H parameters(4 params),mass,center of mass(3 params),inertia matrix(6 params) respectively,
+	as D–H parameters(4 params),mass,center of mass(3 params),inertia matrix(6 params) respectively,
 	and save it as P_arm.txt